WordPress/gutenberg/packages/sync/CODE.md

 	- One of them (A) leaves the document.
 Then, the remaining user (B) makes changes.
 	- When A comes back to the document, the changes B made are not visible to A.
 - Entities
-	- Not all entities can be synced.
+	- Not all entities are synced.
 For example, global styles are not.
+Look at the `base` entity config for an example (it declares `syncConfig` and `syncObjectType` properties).